RES Annual Public Lecture 2021: Why digital is so disruptive?

 The Royal Economic Society is pleased to announce that a recording of the 2021 APL is now available to view.

 This year's lecture was chaired by Dame Carol Propper and delivered by Prof. Diane Coyle CBE, Bennett Professor of Public Policy at the University of Cambridge and a Fellow of the Academy of Social Sciences.

-Our annual lecture provides an opportunity for school students to watch internationally-renowned economists present their research.
-Principally aimed at sixth form students, it’s relevant for those studying economics, maths, business studies and geography, and has become an established part of the school calendar.
-The annual lecture is held twice, once in London and once at a different location (currently the University of York).
+Established in 2001, our Annual Public Lecture provides an opportunity for school students to watch internationally-renowned economists present their research.
+Principally aimed at sixth form students, the APL has become an established part of the senior school calendar.

 Our annual essay competition for sixth-form students to write an essay on a contemporary economic issue.

 We support the work of the Economics Network which provides resources for students and universities.

 Members can apply up to £1,500 for funding outreach events to encourage more students to study economics at university.